officialJCReyes/dell-esxi-plex/README.md

 ## Plex VM
 Since this VM will be on 24/7, I've decided to create two user accounts, Administrator and PMS, with PMS being a standard user.
 I prefer running Plex as a Windows service so that it will auto start when I reboot the VM for updates or maintance.
 We will be using NSSM, the Non-Sucking Service Manager, which you can download [here](https://nssm.cc/download).
 Open the ZIP file and copy the contents of the "win64" folder to "C:\Windows\System32".
 This allows use to run NSSM via the command line.

 We will now be installing the latest version Plex, which you can always [download here](https://www.plex.tv/media-server-downloads/).
-If you have an SSD, I would recommend installing Plex to it as this will allow to load library [metadata](https://support.plex.tv/articles/200889878-matching-process/#toc-2) faster.
+If you have an SSD, I would recommend installing Plex on it, as it can provide some improvements with transcoding and loading metadata.
+You can read more about that [here](https://support.plex.tv/articles/200889878-matching-process/#toc-2).
 Follow all the prompts to install the Plex Media Server, but do not launch it.
 Plex requires port 32400 in order to function as a server.
 We will be doing this on the Windows Firewall AND the router.

 Open a command prompt and type "nssm install Plex"